SchoemanClaudia/D20Bingo/README.md

 - Create a 'Experience Level' reveal panel:
   - Allow player to collect tokens during various levels as they progress through bingo wins
   - Tokens are revealed after each bingo win and levelling up to next gameplay
-  - Collected tokens could potentially cosist of scrolls, potions, gems, maps and keys
+  - Collected tokens could potentially consist of scrolls, potions, gems, maps and keys
-  - Tokens can be used to exchange for gameplay advantages, such a extra time on countdown
+  - Tokens can be used to exchange for gameplay advantages, such as extra time on countdown
 - Once full panel of tokens have been collected, the dungeon doors unlock and reveal a 'Monster Level'
 - Monster Level will consist of a monster size bingo card to complete to win the ultimate battle
 - Introduce different game objectives within levels as player progresses through XP Levels, this will entail timer adjustments and game card validation to vary depending on bingo requirements for that level